JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 blame:   .......... aaaaa ..........     (a -> the acc Segment)
 ```

-`PLAN_CUTS` walks left to right filling a per-stage budget of
+`PLAN_CUTS` fills a per-stage budget of `target_period / global_scale`
-`target_period / global_scale` weighted units — 10 ns here — and drops a
+weighted units — 10 ns here — in **three passes**, none of which has a
-cut on the **last legal unit** whenever the budget fills (an atomic run
-longer than the whole budget just gets its own stage):
+tolerance knob:

+1. **Fewest cuts that fit.** Walk left to right and cut at the *furthest*
+   legal unit whose stage still fits the budget; overshoot only when **no**
+   legal unit fits (a genuine atomic run — that stage sets the floor).
+This
+   is the classic exchange-argument greedy and is optimal for the cut
+   *count*: starting a stage later can never make the remainder easier.
+2. **Tighten for free.** Binary-search the smallest budget `W` that still
+   needs only that many cuts, and emit pass 1's plan at `W`.
+Count is
+   monotone non-increasing in `W`, so the predicate is monotone.
+3. **Prefer real boundaries.** Among units that fit the tightened budget,
+   prefer one carrying an `INSTANCE_OUTPUT` candidate over a provisional
+   bit site — guarded by the cut count, so it can never trade registers for
+   tidiness.

 ```
-walk:  units 0..9 accumulate 10.0 -> budget full at unit 9, legal -> CUT@9
+walk:  units 0..9 accumulate 10.0 -> unit 9 is the furthest legal that fits -> CUT@9
-       units 10..19 accumulate 10.0 -> unit 19 legal          -> CUT@19
+       units 10..19 accumulate 10.0 -> unit 19 likewise                     -> CUT@19
        units 20..24 = final stage (4 ns, no cut needed)

 cuts = [9, 19]   ->  3 stages of ~10ns / ~10ns / ~4ns
 ```

+Pass 3 is load-bearing, not polish.
+Pass 1 minimizes the cut *count* but not
+the worst stage *at* that count: on the radix-2 divider at a 7.4 ns goal the
+furthest fitting position sits ~0.23 ns **past** each iteration boundary — a
+legal bit site 2 bits into a 34-bit subtractor — so passes 1–2 alone keep the
+same 32 cuts while placing them as ragged mid-operation register banks
+instead of on the clean MUX boundary.

+This replaced a walk that cut when the budget filled and then, via a
+`PLAN_CUTS_BOUNDARY_SNAP_FRAC = 0.85` tolerance, allowed itself to accumulate
+up to 0.85 of an **extra** budget to reach a `_RUN_BOUNDARY_UNITS` position.
+That tolerance existed for a real reason (without any snap, a low cut count
+merged an iteration's tail, the 1LL MUX between iterations, and the next
+iteration's head into one ~11 ns stage) — but being a fraction of the budget
+it scaled with the budget, and once the budget fell *below* one repeated unit
+it did the opposite of its job: a 4.7 ns budget snapped forward to the
+7.119 ns iteration boundary, a 51% overrun, and reported 33 cuts where 64
+were needed.
+Every goal from 167 to 250 MHz produced the identical 33-cut
+plan.
+The rule above cannot do that — a stage never exceeds the budget when a
+legal position inside it would have fit — so the ~11 ns merge is forbidden
+outright rather than by tolerance.

 `PLAN_CUTS` still chooses delay-axis units, preserving the existing budget,
-boundary-snap, floor, and feedback machinery. `PLAN_PIPELINE_PLACEMENTS` then
+floor, and feedback machinery. `PLAN_PIPELINE_PLACEMENTS` then
 chooses an output candidate or provisional bit site at each unit.
 All selected
 sites for one bit-splittable leaf are materialized together as ordinals
 `1..K` of the exact `K+1` equal-width chunks emitted by `RAW_VHDL`; the